Control of uniflagellar soft robots at low Reynolds number using buckling instability: Inverse Dynamics

-The inverse dynamics identification begins with generation of trajectories with inputs in the form of equation \eqref{omega_learn}.
+The solution to the inverse dynamics problem begins with generation of trajectories with inputs in the form of Eqn.~(\ref{omega_learn}).
 These trajectories can either be generated incrementally (by increasing $t_H$ and $t_L$ gradually) or randomly (by generating random $t_H$ and $t_L$).
-Here, we have generated long trajectories (the total time $t_\text{total}= 2500$ s) with different $t_H$ (gradually increasing from 0 to 55 s), and for each long trajectory, we picked different segments in the form $t_0\leq t < t_e$, where $t_0+ t_H+ k\delta t< t_e \leq t_\text{total}$ ($t_e$ is the end point), as one datapoint (one dataset in the form $(t_H, t_L, h, \alpha, \beta, l)$)\footnote{The lag time $k\delta t$ is added in order to be consistent with equation \eqref{state}.}.
-This means that we simulate the forward dynamics based on a long simulation with $\omega(t; t_0, t_H, t_\text{total}- t_H- t_0)$ input (see equation \eqref{omega_learn}) and then extract the information of $(t_H, t_L, h, \alpha, \beta, l)$ for different segments corresponding to $\omega(t; t_0, t_H, t_L)$ input, where $k\delta t< t_L \leq t_\text{total}- t_H- t_0$, as one datapoint.
+Here, we have generated 55 long trajectories (the total time $t_\text{total}= 2500$ s) with different $t_H$ (gradually increasing from 0 to 55 s with 1 s interval), and for each long trajectory, we have picked different segments in the form $t_0\leq t < t_e$, where $t_0+ t_H+ k\delta t< t_e \leq t_\text{total}$ ($t_e$ is the end point), as one datapoint (one dataset in the form $(t_H, t_L, h, \alpha, \beta, l)$).
+This means that we simulate the forward dynamics based on a long simulation with $\omega(t; t_0, t_H, t_\text{total}- t_H- t_0)$ input (see Eqn.~(\ref{omega_learn})) and then extract the information of $(t_H, t_L, h, \alpha, \beta, l)$ for different segments corresponding to $\omega(t; t_0, t_H, t_L)$ input, where $k\delta t< t_L \leq t_\text{total}- t_H- t_0$, as one datapoint.
 Note that this process is necessary since the parameters $\alpha$ and $\beta$ change as the robot moves along a long trajectory.
 Since the trajectory does not become linear immediately after time $t_0+ t_H$, due to the non-linearities associated with the above-buckling regime, and even after reaching linear regime, the two linear trajectories before and after steering are not coplanar, the variation in parameters $\alpha$ and $\beta$ for a given long trajectory, albeit small, is non-zero for the interval $t_0+ t_H+ k\delta t <t < t_\text{total}$.
 Moreover, even in the linear regime, the trajectory in reality does not follow a linear path; in fact, the trajectory is a helical path with a small radius that has a non-varying axis of rotation (see Fig. \ref{sketch_2}).